minatools/mina/README.md

 Mina is the first cryptocurrency with a lightweight, constant-sized blockchain.
 This is the main source code repository for the Mina project.
 It contains code for the OCaml protocol implementation, [website](https://minaprotocol.com), and wallet.
 Enjoy!

+<b>This is an unofficial fork whose purpose is to add Bazel support.</b>

 ## Notes

 - Mina is still under active development, and APIs are still evolving.
 If you do build upon the APIs, be aware that breaking changes may occur.